Return Eastward Route ~ Kelly Field, San Antonio, Texas

 On the Return Route from Long Beach, the Squadron 1st visited Kelly Field Air Base, San Antonio, Texas on the Saturday 3rd to Thursday 8th August.

 One Aircraft TL-O (Oboe) TW-882 – F/O Haig & Crew W/o Tipper, W/O Brooks, W/O Reeve & W/O Stevens remained at Long Beach awaiting a Starboard Outer Engine to be ferried in from Mitchel Field Long Island, NYC by the Avro York which left for Mitchel Field on 7th August with complete Aircrew & Servicing Party to load a Starboard outer power plant.
-It also ferried back Sgt Grayson, Cpl McDuff, Cpl Gumbrell and LAC Upsher from the Mitchel Field base.
-On arrival at Long Beach, the Engine is to be replaced under the Supervision of Sgt Grayson and when serviceable the Lanc & the York are to proceed to Andrews Field, Washington.
+It also ferried back Sgt Grayson, Cpl McDuff, Cpl Gumbrell & LAC Upsher from the Mitchel Field Base.
+On arrival at Long Beach, the Engine is to be replaced under the Supervision of Sgt Grayson and when Serviceable the Lanc & the York are to proceed to Andrews Field, Washington.

 The Alamo, San Antonio Zoo, Mission Concepcion, San Jose Mission, La Villita

-They were not sorry to be leaving Kelly Field for Andrews Field (Washington) despite the magnificent hospitality as it was heavily overshadowed by the great heat experienced.
-They also had their departure was delayed for 24hrs due to a 700ft Cloud base cover at Andrews Field which would have ruled out Formation Flying.
+They were not sorry to be leaving Kelly Field for Andrews Field (Washington) despite the magnificent hospitality as it was heavily overshadowed by the great ‘heat’ experienced.
+They also had their Departure was delayed for 24hrs due to a 700ft Cloud Base cover over Andrews Field which would have ruled out Formation Flying.

 Scribner’s Statistical Atlas of the United States